A toy tractor on sand, representing Code Powers and access to land

 Acquisition due diligence on land with existing Code agreements should always include legal review.
 The commercial value of land depends entirely on the scope and duration of the operator’s Code rights.
 An acquiring party that does not understand the Code agreement, and the circumstances under which the operator can compel variation or renewal, may discover post-acquisition that ownership comes with material restrictions on use.

 Code disputes involving upgrades, technology migrations or shared infrastructure arrangements require specific advice on whether existing Code rights cover the proposed works or whether fresh Code negotiations are required.
-An operator that assumes existing rights cover new apparatus types or new use cases often discovers that it needs fresh Code agreements, requiring re-negotiation or tribunal application.
+Where the existing rights do not cover a new apparatus type or a new use, the operator needs a fresh Code agreement, by negotiation or by application to the tribunal.

 Tribunal case law and its practical importance

-Since 2017, the First-tier Tribunal (Property Chamber) has developed a substantial body of precedent on the Code.
+Since 2017 the Upper Tribunal (Lands Chamber) has developed a substantial body of precedent on the Code, and since April 2024 the First-tier Tribunal (Property Chamber) has added to it.
 This case law addresses technical compliance (what constitutes a valid notice, what the operator must disclose, what the tribunal will infer from defective procedure), valuation methodology (how to apply the no-scheme basis, what evidence the tribunal will accept, how to approach shared access arrangements), and the paragraph 20 threshold (what counts as “genuine attempt to reach agreement”, what “unreasonableness” means, how the tribunal balances public benefit against landowner loss).

 Case law knowledge is particularly important in valuation.
 The tribunal has given detailed guidance on valuation methodology, the types of evidence it will and will not accept, and how to approach particular scenarios (such as shared access arrangements or upgrades to existing installations).
 This guidance materially affects the commercial position of both operator and landowner and should shape negotiating strategy.